 In 1987 he worked as the Washington correspondent of the London Daily News before returning to the Guardian as a feature writer.

 He moved from writing to editing the following year, launching Guardian Weekend magazine and the paper's G2 section.
 He was made deputy editor in 1994, when he first started working on the paper's initial forays into digital publishing.

 As editor, he helped launch Guardian Unlimited - now guardian.co.uk - and, in 2004, was responsible for the paper's complete redesign and transformation into the European Berliner format.
 He oversaw the integration of the paper and digital operations, helping to build a website which today attracts more than 70 million unique visitors a month.
 One of the top five global newspaper sites, it has regularly been voted the best newspaper website in the world.

 In 2008 the Guardian and the Observer merged some operations and, together with their joint website, moved to a new base in Kings Place, North London.

 The paper was nominated newspaper of the year five times between 1996 and 2006.
-Rusbridger has been named editor of the year three times.
+Rusbridger was named editor of the year three times.

-He gave the James Cameron Lecture in 1997, the Hugh Cudlipp Lecture in 2010, the Andrew Olle Lecture in Sydney in 2010, the George Orwell Lecture in 2012 and a keynote speech to the American Society of News Editors in 2010.
+He gave the James Cameron Lecture in 1997, the Hugh Cudlipp Lecture in 2010, the Andrew Olle Lecture in Sydney in 2010, the George Orwell Lecture in 2012, the Anthony Sampson Lecture and a keynote speech to the American Society of News Editors in 2010.